 8. Coral Peach

 This coral has muted peachy undertones.
-Because it’s not a bright or flaming coral, it feels softer, warmer, and enchanting.
-Intensify this palette by adding black or dark gray, or make it lighter with whites or creams.
+Because it’s not a bright or flaming coral, it feels softer, warmer, and even enchanting.
+Kind of like a Cinderella blue.

 Intensify this charming palette by adding black or dark gray, or make it lighter with whites and creams.

 Orange is loud, proud, and has a punch of vigor.
 It feels both tough and enthusiastic.
 Orange is a great option when you’re looking to make a bold statement.
 Your brand certainly won’t be forgotten.